 “With the exception of an unusual and apparently contrived appearance by Emilie Parker’s alleged father, victims’ family members have been almost wholly absent from public scrutiny.
 What can be gleaned from this and similar coverage raises many more questions and glaring inconsistencies than answers.” pgs.
 19-20

-Rachel D’Avino’s parents
+- Rachel D’Avino’s parents were interviewed by The Republican-American.

 “The multiple gaffes, discrepancies, and hedges in response to reporters’ astute questions suggest that he [Medical examiner H. Wayne Carver] is either under coercion or an imposter.” pg.
 20